holsfastagz/rheaquery/README.md

 rheaquery -m blast -a accession.txt -f assemblies/ -o outdir/
 ```

+- `-a`: a text file containing the NCBI accession numbers of a homologous
+protein.

+- `-f`: a directory containing the transcriptome assemblies.

+- `-o`: the output directory (default .).

 2. pfam2go - annotate protein domains with GO terms using the pfam2go database,
 with the results of hmmscan.